xmera-circle/redmine_cookie_consent/README.md

 ---

+## Context Information

+This plugin is part of a plugin selection aiming to provide the information security management system solution xmera Omnia.

+All plugins in the selection are compatible with [Redmine 4](https://redmine.org).

-More information and screenshots can be found at [xmera Circle - the  community website of xmera](https://circle.xmera.de).
+More information about xmera Omnia can be found at [xmera](https://xmera.de).

 ## Installation